 Controlling and Managing the Capital Equipment Process

-John Strong will cover how to obtain value from carefully negotiated terms and conditions, Total Cost of Ownership (TCO) principles and how to match user specifications and requirements with the actual purchase.
-In addition, Strong will present best practices for reviewing and obtaining capital equipment terms and conditions, as well as the use of mileposts from approval through acquisition and installation of major equipment.
+How to obtain value from carefully negotiated terms and conditions, Total Cost of Ownership (TCO) principles, and how to match user specifications and requirements with the actual purchase will also be covered.
+Additionally, John Strong will discuss best practices for reviewing and obtaining capital equipment terms and conditions as well as the use of mileposts from approval through acquisition and installation of major equipment.

 - Work and engage with physicians and clinicians at the divisional/departmental level in your organization.

-- Effective use of Total Cost of Ownership (TCO) to evaluate products beyond price, features and benefits.
+- Effective use of Total Cost of Ownership to evaluate products beyond price, features and benefits.

-How this session relates to AHRMM's Cost, Quality and Outcomes (CQO) Movement:
+How this relates to the AHRMM Cost, Quality and Outcomes (CQO) Movement:

-- Cost: This session will review and discuss ways to bring value (up to 10% or more) from carefully negotiated terms and conditions, as well as Total Cost of Ownership (TCO) principles.
+Cost: This on-demand webinar reviews ways to bring value (up to 10% or more) from carefully negotiated terms and conditions, as well as Total Cost of Ownership principles.

 Presenter: John Strong , MBA, Co-Founder and Chief Consulting Officer, Access Strategy Partners Inc.